microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraCustomSecurityAttributeDefinitionAllowedValue.md

 ---
-title: Add-EntraCustomSecurityAttributeDefinitionAllowedValues
+title: Add-EntraCustomSecurityAttributeDefinitionAllowedValue
-description: This article provides details on the Add-EntraCustomSecurityAttributeDefinitionAllowedValues command.
+description: This article provides details on the Add-EntraCustomSecurityAttributeDefinitionAllowedValue command.

 ms.topic: reference